-In the year since going independent, I have not once regretted my decision.
+In the year since going independent with my work, I have not once regretted my decision.
 I love my job.
 It is just as remarkable to run my own scene as I thought it would be.

-I don’t know why these two enormous events occurred at the same time.
+I don’t know why these two enormous life changes occurred at the same time.
 They’re forever linked: I cannot tell the story of starting my business without telling the story of my stroke.
 I cannot talk about my choices without realizing how little control I had.

-I still don’t know what caused the stroke.
-I know what happened inside my heart and brain, but not why, not how the clots formed.
+I still don’t know what caused my stroke.
+I know what happened inside my heart and brain, but not why or how the clots formed, why or how they chose that night to bloom.
 I never will.
 It is one thing I still need to let go of: the desire to know, and therefore control, something inherently unknowable and uncontrollable.

 It is the uncontrollable, in fact, that has made my tiny choices all the more important to me.
 Strange things will always happen.
 The unexpected, the inconvenient, the downright terrifying will occur.
 Life is appallingly unpredictable.